zio/zio/docs/reference/di/index.md

 ---
 id: index
-title: "Introduction To Dependency Injection"
+title: "Introduction to Dependency Injection in ZIO"
 ---

 ## What is Dependency?